Martchus/lmdb-safe/README.md

 ```

 Behind the scenes, the `id` and `score` values are wrapped by `MDBInVal`
 which converts these values into byte strings.
-To retrieve thise values
+To retrieve these values
-works similary:
+works similarly:

 ```
   auto txn = env->getRWTransaction();